vonovak/react-native-theme-control/README.md

 The library api is documented in detail [here](./docs/readme-internal.md).

 More usage examples can be found [in the example project](./example).

+## This Package Was Sponsorware 💰💰💰

+This package was only available to my GitHub Sponsors, but is now publicly available [tweet](https://twitter.com/vonovak/status/1671786982136004609).

+Enjoy, and thanks for the support! ❤️

+Sponsorware idea is not mine, learn more about **Sponsorware** at [github.com/sponsorware/docs](https://github.com/sponsorware/docs) 💰.

+I simply adopted it because making open source is a lot of fun but is not sustainable without compensation.

 ### Credits